 The agreement drew criticism from those who felt it didn't go far enough.
 Critics noted that the Tri-Party Agreement did not even estimate expected costs, though it did call for the federal government to spend $560 million annually over the next five years.

 On January 4, the Department of Energy had released a report that estimated that cleanup and maintenance costs at Hanford could reach $45 billion.
-That report drew criticism from Senator John Glenn (b.
-1921), D-Ohio, who said the department had a history of underestimating costs (Shenon).
+That report drew criticism from Senator John Glenn (1921-2016), D-Ohio, who said the department had a history of underestimating costs (Shenon).

 Critics also note that the scope of the work to be done was not well understood and that, accordingly, costs could mushroom.
 "At the time the Tri-Party Agreement was initially negotiated, the toughest negotiations were over what could be done and would be done about the tank wastes.
 The uncertainties about what was in the tanks, how to sample them to better understand their contents, and how to develop feasible processes to remove and treat the wastes were enormous," Randy Smith, former Tri-Party Agreement negotiator for EPA, recalled in 2009.
 "The initial Tri-Party Agreement was quite sketchy about the details of what ought to be done" (Oregon, p. ix).

 Others criticized the agreement as not being easily enforceable.
 Environmentalists and state officials had argued that the agreement should be in the form of a consent decree that could be enforced by the courts. ''We wanted a consent decree because if there is a problem it's easier to solve,'' Jay Manning, a Washington assistant attorney general and its principal negotiator, tells a reporter on the day of the agreement announcement. "'The Energy Department basically said if we want a consent decree, we might get one ultimately.
 But it was going take a war before we won'' (Schneider).